nisaunnu/Satellite_Analysis/README.md

 ### 🧠 Concept

-Satellite analysis processes, visualizes and performs various analyzes of multispectral data obtained from satellite images.
-The general purpose of the code is to analyze and visualize multispectral data obtained from satellite images.
-These analyzes include 3D visualization of vegetation health, temperature index, humidity index, roughness index and elevation data.
+The purpose of the satellite analysis project is to process, visualize and perform various analyzes of multispectral data obtained from satellite images.
+These analyzes include 3D visualization of vegetation health, temperature index, moisture index, roughness index and elevation data.

 ---